 Is it possible to experience mathematics, moving beyond the printed pages of school textbooks and classroom blackboards?

-Starting from these premises, Order of Operations unfolds in the vast space existing at the crossroad between artistic representations and mathematical objects, presenting the works of Belgian and international artists who – more or less consciously, more or less deliberately – have created pieces that make us experience maths in different ways.
+Starting from these premises, Order of Operations unfolds in the vast space at the crossroads between artistic representations and mathematical objects, presenting the works of Belgian and international artists who – more or less consciously, more or less deliberately – have created pieces that make us experience maths in different ways.

-Amandine David (FR/BE) | Sabina Hyoju Ahn (KR/AT) | Anne Teresa de Keesmaeker/Rosas (BE) | LAb[au] (BE) | Robert J. Lang (USA) | Philippe Leblanc (BE) | Joanie Lemercier (FR/BE) | Momoko Noguchi (JP) | Ohme (BE) | Rybn (FR) | Michel Tombroff (BE) | Frederik Vanhoutte (BE) | Valery Vermeulen (BE) | Roger Vilder (FR) | Boris Wilmot & François Gaspard (BE)
+Amandine David (FR/BE) | Sabina Hyoju Ahn (KR/AT) | Anne Teresa de Keesmaeker/Rosas (BE) | LAb[au] (BE) | Robert J. Lang (USA) | Philippe Leblanc (BE) | Joanie Lemercier (FR/BE) | Momoko Noguchi (JP) | Ohme (BE) | Rybn (FR) | Guillaume Schweicher (BE) | Michel Tombroff (BE) | Frederik Vanhoutte (BE) | Valery Vermeulen (BE) | Roger Vilder (FR) | Zaha Hadid Architects (UK) | Boris Wilmot & François Gaspard (BE)

 Order of Operations

 Rue Ravenstein 23, 1000 Brussels

 ‘Wiskunst’ met een kwinkslag // De Standaard – Senne Starckx // 22.06.2021

 Les mathématiques appliquées… par 17 artistes // Dailyscience – Christian Dubrulle // 18.06.2021